ibis-project/ibis/docs/source/impala.rst

    table = client.table('functional_alltypes', database='ibis_testing')

-While you can get by fine with only table and client objects, Ibis has a notion of a "database object" that simplifies interactions with a single Impala database.
+While you can get by fine with only table and client objects, Ibis has a notion of a database object that simplifies interactions with a single Impala database.
 It also gives you IPython tab completion of table names (that are valid Python variable names):